WalletScrutiny/WalletScrutinyCom/_hardware/bulwark.aegis.md

 ## Analysis

 There is an organization on Github matching the [project](https://github.com/orgs/bulwark-crypto), however there is no [corresponding repository](https://github.com/orgs/bulwark-crypto/repositories?q=aegis&type=all&language=&sort=) for the AEGIS hardware wallet.
 Project completion as described in the post was supposed to be in 2020.
-Together with the fact that the website is no longer available, inactive social media assets and lack of specifications, we determine the {{ page.title }} as vaporware.
+Together with the fact that the website is no longer available, inactive social media assets, and lack of specifications, we determine the {{ page.title }} as **vaporware**.